 - 4.8.1.
 Only the principal and staff authorised by the principal may carry out searches for prohibited and banned items.
-Searches may only be carried out by staff members of the same sex as the child to be searched. - 4.8.2.
-There must be another authorised member of staff present as a witness to the search - 4.8.3.
-Wherever possible a child should be offered the choice of which of the authorised members of staff they would be comfortable with to complete the search and act as witness. - 4.8.4.All authorised members of staff must have current Designated Safeguarding Lead /Level 3 training. - 4.8.5.
-List of staff members authorised for searches in 2022-23: - X All members of SLT - X All members of the support for learning team
+Searches may only be carried out by staff members of the same sex as the child to be searched.

+- 4.8.2.
+There must be another authorised member of staff present as a witness to the search

+- 4.8.3.
+Wherever possible a child should be offered the choice of which of the authorised members of staff they would be comfortable with to complete the search and act as witness.

+- 4.8.4.
+All authorised members of staff must have current Designated Safeguarding Lead /Level 3 training.

+- 4.8.5.
+Staff members authorised for searches:

+- All members of Senior Leadership Team

+- All Assistant Heads of Year

+- All Heads of Year

+- Behaviour Support Assistants

+- Family Liaison Officer

+- IHAP Staff